• Skip to main content

 A lot of spinners also become weavers, and what a wonderful progression and integration of one art form into another.
 Handspun can definitely be used to weave with, and gives a very different look to commercial yarns.
 The main things to consider with handpsun:

-*Does it hold up to the snap test?
+*Does it hold up to the snap and drift test for warping?

 *Which heddle is going to suit best?